 |Note: Disablement leave, earned leave and maternity leave are counted as days worked in the calculation mentioned above.|

-The formula for gratuity under the Payment of Gratuity Act, 1972 is 15 days’ wages for every completed year of continuous service, based on the last drawn salary.
-Thus the gratuity calculator formula as percentage of salary works out to be:
+The gratuity under the Payment of Gratuity Act, 1972 is calculated as 15 days’ wages for every completed year of continuous service, based on the last drawn salary.
+Thus, the gratuity calculator formula as percentage of salary works out to be:

 Total Gratuity Payable = (Last Drawn Monthly Salary) x (15/26) x (Number of years of service completed).